 Routine blood work can provide insight into the etiology of heart failure and the extent of decompensation.
 A low serum sodium level often is observed with advanced heart failure and can be a poor prognostic sign.
 Serum creatinine levels will elevate in patients with severe heart failure because of decreased perfusion to the kidneys.
 Creatinine may also elevate because of ACE inhibitors.

-The following are the therapeutic nursing interventions for a decreased cardiac output which you can use for writing your nursing care plans (NCP):
+The following are the therapeutic nursing interventions to manage a client with decreased cardiac output and for developing a nursing care plan: